 The Wye Beach Hotel serves lunch and dinner.
 Good pub fare with a spectacular view overlooking surfers on the ocean break.

-Further afield the Bespoke Harvest degustation meal at Forrest is a standout.
-Also Maple Tree at Lorne, Chris’s Beacon Point and Fishnchips or fresh lobster at the Apollo Bay fisherman’s co-op overlooking the harbour.
+Further afield there is Chris’s Beacon Point (behind Apollo Bay) and the best Fishnchips or fresh lobster on the Great Ocean Road at the Apollo Bay fisherman’s co-op overlooking the harbour.
 Local stories:

 The perennial favourite is Paddy’s Path, a pretty 20min walk on the hillside between Wye River and Separation Creek.
 The alternative beach walk between the hamlets is an opportunity to enjoy the rocks and pools on the way.
 Folks often go via the path and return via the beach.